Wynyard, New South Wales

 Wynyard (/ˈwɪnjərd/) is an urban locality adjacent to Wynyard railway station in the Sydney central business district of New South Wales, Australia.
 Wynyard is part of the local government area of the City of Sydney.
 The postcode is 2000.
 Wynyard Park is a prominent landmark in this area.

 History

+The area now known as Wynyard was the site of the first military barracks in Australia between 1792 and 1818.
+The land was later subdivided for private development, but a portion was retained as open space, eventually becoming Wynyard Square.

 Wynyard was named in honour of Major-General Edward Buckley Wynyard, a former British Army officer who, in September 1847, was put in command of the troops in New South Wales, Van Diemen's Land and New Zealand.